Asian community reeling after Lunar New Year shooting

 The San Gabriel Valley is home to a diverse array of Asian-American communities, including people of Chinese, Vietnamese and Filipino descent.

 Yingying Guan, 29, saw a mass of police cars Saturday night in Monterey Park and heard helicopters overhead.
-She didn’t learn it in was in response to a shooting until she awoke to news of the shooting Sunday morning.
+She didn’t learn it was in response to a shooting until she awoke to news of the shooting Sunday morning.

 Guan doesn’t know anyone involved but said she is devastated for her community.